 Many of these questions are easy to answer for financial advisers, but tougher for expats with a limited knowledge of how the financial system works in Portugal.

-Your adviser should have back-office help from lawyers and tax experts who can devise a custom strategy to deal with tax and estate planning for you.
+Your adviser should have back-office help from lawyers and tax experts who can devise a custom strategy for you to deal with tax and estate planning.

 The question is not can you afford to take financial advice as an expat, but can you afford not to?